apollographql/apollo-ios/docs/source/api/ApolloCodegenLib/enums/SchemaTypesFileOutput.ModuleType.md

 No module will be created for the generated schema types.

 - Note: Generated files must be manually added to your application target.
-The generated schema types files will be namespaced with the value of your configuration's `schemaName` to prevent naming conflicts.
+The generated schema types files will be namespaced with the value of your configuration's `schemaNamespace` to prevent naming conflicts.

 ### `swiftPackageManager`